-5.1 The period of probation will normally be as below;
+5.1.
+The period of probation will normally be as below:

-Grades A - F 6 months

-Grades G and above 12 months
+Grades A - F 6 months Grades G and above 12 months

-- 5.2 Probation periods will not normally exceed 12 months but may be longer in particular circumstances, examples include where there has been extended sickness or maternity leave. - 5.3 Where specific roles are related to the completion of the academic cycle and it is, therefore not possible to complete a full review performance by the end of the 6 month probation period, an extension beyond 6 months may be considered with the individual.
+- 5.2.
+Probation periods will not normally exceed 12 months but may be longer in particular circumstances, examples include where there has been extended sickness or maternity leave. - 5.3.
+Where specific roles are related to the completion of the academic cycle and it is, therefore not possible to complete a full review performance by the end of the 6 month probation period, an extension beyond 6 months may be considered with the individual.

-- 5.4 Associate Lecturers working 110 hours or more will have a probation period of 12 months.
-The probation arrangements may also apply to other Associate Lecturers.
-This will be determined on a case by case basis. - 5.5 Temporary staff are reviewed during a one week trial period which occurs following appointment to each assignment.
-Further information about temporary staff is available on the human resources web site.
+- 5.4.
+Associate Lecturers will have a probation period of 12 months. - 5.5.
+Temporary staff are reviewed during a one week trial period which occurs following appointment to each assignment.
+Further information about temporary staff is available on the staff intranet.